ssssskull/ssssskull/README.md

 <h3 align="left">I'm Daniel, a web developer who's keen on learning new technologies, so if you see broken projects, be advised that I've dipped my toes in something new</h3>

+- 💼 Frontend developer intern at Morningtrain

+- 💻 Mentee at Abtion's mentor program focusing on best practices in the fields of Wordpress, SASS, Tailwind and React.

 - 🔭 I’m currently working on design and web projects under TaskFlex's wings, a student Freelance organisation

-- 🌱 I’ve just begun learning Tailwind and JAMstack with hopes of including these in my future projects ASAP

 - 👋 Say hi if you meet me at tech-talks and workshops hosted by FutureSkills